 7. Summary and Next Steps

-TIP: Always make sure you calendar is up to date so that students can plan their sessions ahead of time- this will help them with structure, which encourages consistency, which means more sessions for you!
+Always make sure you calendar is up-to-date so that students can plan their sessions ahead of time- this will help them with structure, which encourages consistency, which means more sessions for you!

 Don’t forget to actually follow through and fill out that feedback form.
 Check out this article for tips on giving killer feedback.